cookc3174/about-me/README.md

-# about-me
+## about-me

+Christopher Cook

+TL;DR: My name is Chris Cook and I am going to major in computer science at Allegheny College.
+Ever since I first heard about software and programming, I have always wanted to make a career out of it.

-Chris Cook was born in Springville, New York in 1998.
-He grew up in a small town called Gowanda.
-Chris lived here most of his childhood life.
-He attended Gowanda High School and graduated in 2016.
+I was born in Springville, New York in 1998.
+I grew up in a small town called Gowanda.
+I lived there most of my childhood life.
+I attended Gowanda High School and graduated in 2016.

-During His years in high school, Chris worked for a company called Superior Contracting.
-He started working under Superior when he was 16 years old.
-He was mostly responsible for finishing wood work and cleaning.
-He worked under his step father and learned a great amount over the years.
+During my years in high school, I worked for a company called Superior Contracting.
+I started working under Superior when I was 16 years old.
+I was mostly responsible for finishing wood work and cleaning.
+I worked under my step father and learned a great amount over the years.

-Aside from working, Chris has also taken many courses to prepare him for college.
-One course that stands out the most is the computer science introductory course he took.
-He learned all about the basics of computer science and how it is changing the world.
-After taking this course Chris decided to major in computer science.
-This course also helped him decide what college to attend.
+While growing up, technology was constantly an interest of mine.
+I had always wondered how they made computers faster.
+When I first heard about programming and how important it was to society, I wanted to get more involved with it.
+I would also always keep myself up to date with the newest software Microsoft came out with.
+Microsoft has some of the best programmers in the world and I would do anything to be apart of it.
+One of the first steps I took to prepare myself for a career in programming is taking courses in high school that dealt with programming.
+One course that has helped me the most so far is the computer science introductory course I took.
+I learned all about the basics of computer science and how it is changing the world.
+After taking this course I decided I wanted to major in computer science.
+This course also helped me decide what college to attend.

-Chris would attend Allegheny College, located in Meadville, Pa.
-Chris decided to come here for one reason only and that was because of their computer science program.
-He was interested in the courses that Allegheny had to offer in the computer science field.
-During his time at Allegheny, Chris hopes to learn as much as he can about software.
-Chris wishes to gain as much knowledge as he can because he wants to pursue a career that has to deal with software.
+I decided to attend Allegheny College, located in Meadville, Pa.
+I choose to come here because I thought Allegheny was going to give me the best education.
+I was also interested in the courses that Allegheny had to offer in the computer science field.
+During my time at Allegheny, I hope to learn as much as I can about software.
+I wish to gain as much knowledge as I can because I want to pursue a career that has to deal with software.